kolkhis/psc/src/development.md

 <https://github.com/ProfessionalLinuxUsersGroup/psc/blob/main/src/assets/deploy/ansible-playbook.yml>

 To use this playbook, your machine(s)/containers must be configured correctly for Ansible.
-If you don't know the requirements to administer and Ansible machine, documentation has been provided below.
+If you don't know the requirements to administer a machine via Ansible, documentation has been provided below.

 <div class = warning>